nextpyp/pyp/docs/guide/picking3d.rst

 #.
 Click on :guilabel:`Segmentation (closed)` (output of the :badge:`Segmentation (closed surfaces),badge-secondary` block) and select :badge:`Particle-Picking (closed surfaces),badge-primary`

 #.
-Select the particle detection ``Method`` and corresponding parameters. "uniform" is used to select uniformly spaced positions on the surfaces, while "template search" is used to search for positions on the surface that have high-correlation with an external template (provided as an ``*.mrc`` file)
+Select the particle detection ``Method`` and corresponding parameters. "uniform" is used to select uniformly spaced positions on the surfaces, while "template search" is used to search for positions on the surface that have high-correlation with an external template (provided as an ``*.mrc`` file with the correct pixel size saved in the header)

 #.
 Click :badge:`Save,badge-primary`, :badge:`Run,badge-primary`, and :badge:`Start Run for 1 block,badge-primary`